TWoolhouse/lboroCW-Trelno/design/report.md

 ## Calin Corcimaru

 - Requirements document
-  - Gathered and documented the project's requirements.
+  - Gathered and documented the project's requirements from the specification letter and subsequent communications with Client representatives.
-  - Delivered constant updates to the requirements document.
+  - Delivered constant updates to the requirements document for maintainign current and adding new requirements.
 - Project page
-  - Developed the Project page and its elements that dynamically updates based on the URL id.
+  - Developed the Project page and its elements that dynamically displays information based on the Project id.
-  - Implemented functionality that allows Managers to assign tasks to users and a filter that shows tasks on the page based on User's rank.
+  - Implemented functionality that allows Managers to assign tasks to users when creating a new task.
+  - Developed a filter that allowed the system to display tasks on the page based on User's rank.
 - Client page
-  - Modeled the Client page and included all relative information that dynamically updates based on the URL id.
+  - Modeled the Client page that dynamically displays all the client information based on the Client id.
 - Communications with Client
   - Clarified requirements by sending messages and reminders to the Client.
-  - Drafted some of the emails and messages that were sent to the Client.
+  - Drafted some of the emails and messages that were then sent to the Client.
 - Leadership
-  - Coordinated the team (planning, task allocation, decision making, etc) during meetings.
+  - Coordinated the team (planning, task allocation, decision making, etc) during meetings and other channels of communcations (WhatsApp, etc).
   - Ensured the team is on track with task progression and deadlines.

 ## Jack Humphrey